 These lenses also provide near and far vision by flexing and slightly shifting in the eye when you shift from near to far viewing or visa versa.
 We find these lenses give a much better range of focus than a standard IOL, but the near vision is not always great for reading and readers may be needed.
 Nonetheless, we still use this type of IOL for patients who want to have a range of focus but are not good candidates for a multifocal IOL (we don’t recommend the multifocal IOLs in patients with macular disease such as macular degeneration, macular pucker, etc.).

 Extended Range IOLs

 The Tecnis Symfony IOL is a newer type of lens implant called Extended Range IOLs.
 These lenses are designed to have some of the advantages of multifocal IOLs without the disadvantages of a multifocal.
 The Tecnis Symfony IOL provides good distance and intermediate vision without glasses, but patients may still need glasses for reading.
-Unlike multifocal IOLs, this lens does not appear to increase glare and halos with night driving any more than a standard monofocal IOL does.
+This lens can cause some glare and halos with night driving, but less so than with a multifocal IOL, and generally this is very mild.
 While multifocal IOLs can create a slight loss of contrast acuity, the Tecnis Symfony compares to the standard monofocal IOL in contrast sensitivity.
 In addition, the Symfony is available as Symfony Toric to correct mild to moderate amounts of astigmatism.
 The Tecnis Symfony is an excellent choice for a patient wishing to be more independent of glasses, especially if the patient has some astigmatism or concerns about glare.
 Click Here for more information on the Tecnis Symfony IOL.